 Education Requirement for graduation (aka Co-Requisites): 420 hours (28 semester or 42 quarter credits) of Western Bio-Medicine / Science are required to graduate from POCA Tech and must be completed before the beginning of the third year.
 These classes are not taught at POCA Tech.

-Required classes are Anatomy and Physiology I and II, Pathology, Pharmacology, and Medical Terminology.
-Additional classes may include: Biology, Chemistry, Biochemistry, Microbiology, Nutrition, Physics, and Psychology.
+Required classes are Anatomy and Physiology I and II, Pharmacology, and Medical Terminology.
+Additional classes may include: Biology, Chemistry, Biochemistry, Microbiology, Nutrition, Physics, Psychology and relevant social sciences.
+(Please consult the registrar.)
 Please note: Students who plan to practice in Washington must include a class in microbiology; students who wish to practice in New York must have a total of 9 semester credits in biology.
 These co-requisite classes are in addition to the Basic Education Requirement.
 Additional co-requisite classes are Clean Needle Technique, First Aid, and CPR.
 Clean Needle Technique must be completed before Clinic Observation, and First Aid and CPR must be completed before graduation.